ossan-dev/docker-intro/blog-post.md

 These are the only two things needed to complete this post:

 1. A backup of a demo database.
-U can download [here](https://github.com/ivan-pesenti/docker-intro/blob/master/AdventureWorksLT2017.bak?raw=true)
+U can download a sample from [here](https://github.com/ivan-pesenti/docker-intro/blob/master/AdventureWorksLT2017.bak?raw=true)
 1. T-SQL script to restore the db and anonymize the data.
 U can download [here](https://github.com/ivan-pesenti/docker-intro/blob/master/restore-db-and-mask-data.sql)

-I suggest u to copy this two files in the same directory on your file system.
+⭐HINT⭐ _I suggest u to copy this two files in the same directory on your file system._

 ## Dockerfile building

 This is the main part of the blog post so I'll try to deep dive in every statements of the Dockerfile in order to give u a better idea of their usage and options.
-First, u have to create a file called "Dockerfile" in the folder where u placed the two ingredients above (be sure to **NOT** add any extension to the file, not ".txt", ".json", just "Dockerfile").
+First, u have to create a file called "Dockerfile" in the folder where u placed the two ingredients above (⚠️WARNING⚠️ be sure to **NOT** add any extension to the file, not ".txt", ".json", just "Dockerfile").
 Once you have created the file we can start to edit it.
 The first three lines to add are: